Merkel to discuss tighter lockdown with German states on Sunday - sources | Health

 Merkel to discuss tighter lockdown with German states on Sunday - sources

-German Chancellor Angela Merkel will discuss with state leaders on Sunday tightening lockdown restrictions to stem a rise in coronavirus infections, with school and shop closures on the agenda, people familiar with the matter told Reuters.
+German Chancellor Angela Merkel will discuss with state leaders on Sunday tightening lockdown restrictions to stem a rise in coronavirus infections, with school and shop closures on the agenda, according to people familiar with the matter.

 Germany has been in partial lockdown for six weeks, with bars and restaurants closed.
 Some regions have already imposed tougher measures.
-The discussions on Sunday will include whether shops should be closed before the Christmas holiday and the timing of such a move, said the people, who spoke on condition of anonymity.
+The discussions on Sunday will include whether shops should be closed before the Christmas holiday and the timing of such a move, the people told Reuters, speaking on condition of anonymity.

-"We have to clarify how things will continue now," he said.
-"Otherwise the pandemic will get completely out of control."
-Merkel has favored stricter pan-German measures but was unable to get agreement from nation's 16 states.

 But some states have since clamped down on their own.
-Starting Saturday, people in Baden-Wuerttemberg, in southwest Germany, are banned from going outside between 8 p.m. and 5 a.m. except for work and essential reasons and will also be encouraged to stay at home during the day.
+Starting Saturday, a night curfew will be in force in the southwestern state of Baden-Wuerttemberg, except for people going to work and essential reasons.

 Since Wednesday, people in Bavaria have been allowed to leave home only for essential reasons.